programmer-zheng/mysqlmembershipprovider/README.md

-MySql SimpleMembership Provider for ASP.NET MVC 4
+MySql SimpleMembership Provider for ASP.NET MVC and WCF
 =================================================

-with Entity Framework 5.x CodeFirst
+with Entity Framework 6.x CodeFirst
 -----------------------------------

 # License